A history of LGBTQ+ representation in film

 Director Wanuri Kahiu’s “afro bubblegum” film “Rafiki,” which tells a love story between two teenage girls, became the first Kenyan film to screen at the Cannes Film Festival.
 The movie was banned in its home country, where homosexuality is punishable by up to 14 years in prison.
 Kahiu sued the Kenya Film Classification as a result, and the ban was temporarily lifted so that “Rafiki” could screen for seven days in its home country and qualify for Oscar consideration.

 You may also like: How are women portrayed in top-grossing movies?

 2019: A record year for representation, with notable asterisks

-GLAAD, the LGBTQ+ media advocacy organization, puts out a yearly report on queer representation in media, and its report on 2019 showed hopeful signs that media is becoming more inclusive, with a record number of gay characters on-screen.
-Yet the overall trend is dampened when broken down by race: It was only a record year for white queer people.
+GLAAD, the LGBTQ+ media advocacy organization, puts out a yearly report on queer representation in media, and its 2019 report showed hopeful signs that media is becoming more inclusive, with a record number of gay characters on screen.
+Yet, the overall trend is dampened when broken down by race: It was only a record year for white queer people.
 Queer characters of color actually decreased, and there were virtually no transgender characters.
-Still, anyone who watched a lot of films in 2019 saw an encouraging breadth of queer characters and storylines, including “Booksmart,” “Rocketman,” “Blockers,” “Love, Simon,” “Pain and Glory,” “Portrait of a Lady on Fire,” “Pain and Glory,” “And Then We Danced,” “End of the Century,” “Wild Nights With Emily,” and more.
+Still, anyone who watched a lot of films in 2019 saw an encouraging breadth of queer characters and storylines, as depicted in “Booksmart,” “Rocketman,” “Blockers,” “Love, Simon,” “Pain and Glory,” “Portrait of a Lady on Fire,” “Pain and Glory,” “And Then We Danced,” “End of the Century,” “Wild Nights With Emily,” and more.